ChrisZeThird/Kicked-Rotor/Quantum/README.md

 roads a particle can take between two points.
 This model is supposed to be more precise than the QKR (Quantum Kicked Rotor) as it takes more trajectories into account and reproduce the randomness of the particle travel better.

-This approach is possible thanks to a boolean parameter in the first class of function in the QKR file.
+This approach is possible thanks to a boolean parameter in the first class of function in the symplectic case.